kgsensei/BlooketHack/README.md

 - Second you must download the code here on GitHub.
 - Third you need to extract the files from the `.zip` file you downloaded.
 - Finally, just double click the `main.py` file.
-  - If it still doesn't work run these commands in command prompt: (Then run `main.py` again.)
+  - If it still doesn't work run these commands in command prompt: (then run `main.py` again.)
    - `py -m pip install selenium`
    - `py -m pip install selenium-wire`
   - Be sure to update the `chromedriver.exe` file to the version that matches your chrome version.